dotnet/machinelearning/docs/code/MlNetHighLevelConcepts.md

 ### Transformer chains

-A useful property of a transformer is that *you can phrase a sequential application of transformers as yet another transformer*""
+A useful property of a transformer is that *you can phrase a sequential application of transformers as yet another transformer*:

 ```c#
 var fullTransformer = transformer1.Append(transformer2).Append(transformer3);